ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 }
 ```

 The `private_key_jwt` client authentication method is enabled through the delivery of an encoded **[JWT]** signed using the Data Recipient Client's private key and thus faciliates non-repudiation.
-The **[JWT]** represents an assertion and MUST include the following claims:
+The **[JWT]** represents an assertion that MUST include the following claims:

 - `iss`: The client ID of the bearer.
 - `sub`: The client ID of the bearer.